Why Come to UC San Diego Health?

-This is the preferred form of vascular access as it is associated with the best survival rate and fewest complications compared to other types of vascular access for dialysis.
+Arteriovenous fistula (AVF): This is the preferred form of vascular access as it's associated with the best survival rate and fewest complications compared to other types of vascular access for dialysis.
 AVF is created by a vascular surgeon during outpatient surgery.
 It takes about three months from the time of placement to when the access is mature and can be used for dialysis.
 It is recommended that patients undergo AVF surgery a year prior to the anticipated start of dialysis to allow for unexpected delays.

-This is the least preferred type of dialysis access and should only be reserved for urgent-start (emergency) dialysis, or if a patient does not have big enough veins to support either AVF or AVG.
+Tunneled catheter (TC): This is the least preferred type of dialysis access and should only be reserved for urgent-start (emergency) dialysis, or if a patient does not have big enough veins to support either AVF or AVG.
 This type of vascular access is placed by an interventional radiologist and can be used immediately.
-Due to increased risk of infection associated with tunneled catheter, it should be removed as soon as more permanent access (AVF or AVG) can be established.
+Due to the increased risk of infection associated with a tunneled catheter, it should be removed as soon as more permanent access (AVF or AVG) can be established.

 Preparing for Peritoneal Dialysis

-Dialysis access for peritoneal dialysis consists of a soft plastic tube (catheter) which is placed in the abdomen by a surgeon a couple weeks before peritoneal dialysis is initiated.
+Dialysis access for peritoneal dialysis consists of a soft plastic tube (catheter), which is placed in the abdomen by a surgeon a couple of weeks before peritoneal dialysis is initiated.